Market research: History

 Although market research started to be conceptualized and put into formal practice during the 1930s as an offshoot of the advertising boom of the Golden Age of radio in the United States, this was based on 1920s work by Daniel Starch.
 Starch "developed a theory that advertising had to be seen, read, believed, remembered, and most importantly, acted upon, in order to be considered effective."
 Advertisers realized the significance of demographics by the patterns in which they sponsored different radio programs.

 The Gallup Organization helped invent the public opinion poll; today, "Market research is a way of paying for it."

-Market research for business/planning

-Market research is a way of getting an overview of consumers' wants, needs and beliefs.
-It can also involve discovering how they act.
-The research can be used to determine how a product could be marketed.
-Peter Drucker believed market research to be the quintessence of marketing.

-Market research is a way that producers and the marketplace study the consumer and gather information about the consumers' needs.

-There are two major types of market research: primary research, which is sub-divided into quantitative and qualitative research, and secondary research.

-Factors that can be investigated through market research include: